SkyAPM/Organization/README.md

 吴晟 [@wu-sheng](https://github.com/wu-sheng) has a special veto power: override the voting result, default: not use.

-# Status of Apache SkyWalking project repositories
-**SkyWalking project and its formal two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**

-We are running the project in Apache way.
-All PMC members, committers and major contributors in 2017 have been invited as Apache SkyWalking committers.
-PPMC has been set to manage the project with IPMC(before graduate).
+# History

-Back to 2015, SkyWalking is an APM for Distributed Systems, also known Distributed Tracing System. 吴晟 [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
+吴晟, Sheng Wu [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
 2015.
 And contributed this project to the OpenSkywalking Organization at 2017.

+**SkyWalking's formal two major repositories have been contributed to and accepted by [Apache Software Foundation](https://github.com/apache).**

 Now, **SkyWalking is in Apache Incubator**, click [here](https://incubator.apache.org/projects/skywalking.html) for more details in ASF.

 ___
-Special thanks to the contributors: 徐妍 Yan Xu [@TastySummer](https://github.com/TastySummer) and 戴文 Wen Dai, you offer huge helps for this project.
+Special thank to the contributors: 徐妍 Yan Xu [@TastySummer](https://github.com/TastySummer) and 戴文 Wen Dai, you offer huge helps for this project.